goferboy/react-native-event-calendar/README.md

+# Forked by goferboy
+testing this out as a submodule for a project

 # React Native Event Calendar
 A React Native iOS style calendar implemented using VirtualizedList.
 This package now incorporates the work of https://github.com/duyluonglc/